ferix/shared-notes/sql_prompts.md

 1. [Filters] On-the-fly filtering

-    Select the 4 cities that have a GNP per capita (GNP/population) greater than 0.035.
+    Select the 4 countries that have a GNP per capita (GNP/population) greater than 0.035.

 1. [Filters] Sub-query filtering